Spicy Turkey Meatballs with Lemon Zoodles

 Robust seasonings, cheese, and a buttery garlic sauce make these spicy turkey meatballs with lemon zoodles out of this world flavorful and delicious.

 You won’t believe the huge flavor in this recipe for spicy turkey meatballs and lemon zoodles~a Paleo, low-carb, Whole30, Keto friendly skillet dish.
-I adapted this dish from this recipe shared with me by my friend Maddy.
-She is my go-to for yummy, healthy recipes.
+I adapted this dish from EatWell101 and it is really outstanding.

 As you can see in the above photo, there are myriad seasonings that make the meat flavorful.
 I opted to increase the red pepper flakes just a bit, and I chose to use parmesan cheese to add sharpness (but you can use another cheese if you prefer).

 Skillet: This dish uses the same skillet for both the meatballs and the zoodles.
 A 12″ is the perfect size.
 I used my Lodge 12″ cast iron skillet for these; I just love cast iron.
 If you are a non-stick fan, you might want to consider the Cook’ Illustrated highly recommended Oxo 12″ Open Frypan.
 It was the winner amongst all the non-stick 12″ skillets and is a great price point.

 Turkey or half turkey half pork?
 Using a half turkey half pork mixture will yield a more tender meatball.
 Pork has more fat than turkey but almost half the fat of ground beef.
 I used all turkey in this version and loved it.
 The meatballs were on the dry side, but they were still delicious.

 Zoodles: I make my own zoodles with the spiralizer unit of my Ninja Kitchen System.
 I love it and use it often to make smoothies and zoodles or to chop veggies for soups or stews.